-An amazingly rich and tasty cauliflower casserole is keto and low carb.
-It is made with sour cream, shredded cheddar and crumbled bacon.
+An amazingly rich and tasty cauliflower casserole is made with sour cream, shredded cheddar, and crumbled bacon.
 It's keto and low-carb.

 One of my kids hates cauliflower with a passion.
 That’s a shame because it’s a very healthy vegetable, and my husband and I love it – it’s such a wonderful, versatile vegetable for anyone on the keto or low carb diets.